hustcer/nushell.github.io/.ebook-pub/commands/merge.md

 ## Parameters

-- `value`: the new value to merge with
+- `value`: The new value to merge with.

 ## Input/output types: